 2012 - Context reverb pedal, with laser etched graphics (Spin FV-1).

 2013 - Moved into small workshop at the Green Garage, Detroit.

 2014 - Bitmap bitcrusher pedal (Spin FV-1).
 Moved into larger workshop at Green Garage.

 2015 - Raster delay with pitch and frequency/phase shifter (Spin FV-1).

-2018 - Tensor pitch- and time-shifting/warping pedal, our first pedal using an ARM DSP chip (ARM Cortex-M7).
+2018 - Tensor pitch- and time-shifting/warping pedal, with MIDI and user-updatable firmware (ARM Cortex-M7).

 2020 - Context 2 (ARM Cortex-M7).
 Moved into larger office/workshop/warehouse.

 2021 - Bitmap 2 and Raster 2 (ARM Cortex-M7).